-3. Recognise and consider the social, historical and equity issues within industrial relatins.
+3. Recognise and consider the social, historical and equity issues within industrial relations.

 4. Investigate solutions to industrial relations problems based on research and assessment of current practices.

-5. Communicate your knowledge of industrial relations in both written and verbal formats reactive to both audience and purpose.
+5. Communicate your knowledge of industrial relations inwritten and verbal formats apprporiate to both audience and purpose.

 The syllabus incorporates five main areas: the scope of industrial relations as a field of study; management; employee representation; the role of the state and regulatory processes; key determinants of industrial relations.
 Contemporary Australian examples are central to the course.
 Historical and international examples of industrial relations structures and processes are also used.

-Case Study / Problem Based Learning: PBL Exercises: Advising NBS Supermarket and Advising Kelly
+Case Study / Problem Based Learning: PBL Exercises

 Formal Examination: Final Examination